The customer should always come first.

-Ideally, you should be watching your brand awareness, equity, and engagement already.
-These can all promote your brand and its health in various ways, but as you can see they are also key for strong brand affinity.
+Ideally, you should be monitoring your brand awareness, equity, and engagement already.
+These all benefit your brand and its health in various ways.
+But, as you can see, they are also key for building strong brand affinity.

-We’ve said that brand affinity is all about focusing on individual customers.
-But you still have to consider how your customers act and think on a community level.
+As you now know, brand affinity is all about focusing on individual customers.
+However, you still have to consider how your customers act and think on a community level.

-One way to get all of your target audience on your side is to try and create a strong community for customers.
-This will give each of them a sense of worth and belonging, as well as helping to create a belief that the brand is adding value to their lives.
+One way to win over your target audience is to create a strong, supportive community for customers.
+This will provide each of them with a sense of worth and belonging.
+Additionally, it will help create the belief that your brand is adding value to their lives.

 We asked Jesse Mullins, Director & Growth Specialist at Ooze Studios, how brand managers can start to build a community:

-By doing something as simple as giving your customers a nickname, you end up turning them into more than just customers — they’re now your fans.
+By doing something as simple as giving your customers a nickname, you end up turning them into something more than just customers — they’re now your fans.

-They will be able to form connections with other customers as they’ll now have a shared interest and identity.
-And this will then help to strengthen their bond with your whole brand.
-It will be part of this community’s identity, so it'll create and build some very strong brand affinity indeed.
+Furthermore, they’ll now be able to form connections with other customers, as they all have a shared interest and identity.
+This will then help to strengthen their bond with your brand as a whole — which should build a very strong brand affinity.

-Once you’ve got a community set up, you need to give them a reason to keep on returning to your brand and interacting with it.
-So why not encourage comment engagement on all of your social media posts?
+Once you have a community set up, you need to give them a reason to continually return to your brand and interact with it.
+So, why not encourage engagement in the comment sections on all of your social media posts?